ruwaa-mohamed/TCGA-BRCA/README.md

 3. Experimental Strategy: RNA-Seq
 4. Workflow Type: HTSeq - Counts.

-miRNA data of the same cases were downloaded.
-The filters applied in the GDC data repository to get those files were:
+miRNA data of the same cases filter was used in this study.
+Out of the 1,041 females with ductal and lobular neoplasms, only **1,022** females had miRNA-seq files (not 1,036 as in the case of the RNA-seq data).
+However, 4 of them were not included in the cases with RNA-seq data available and were excluded later in our analysis.
+The filters applied in the GDC data repository to get the miRNA-seq files were:

 1. Data Category: Transcriptome Profiling
 2. Data Type: miRNA Expression Quantification
 3. Experimental Strategy: miRNA-Seq
 4. Workflow Type: BCGSC miRNA Profiling

-miRNA-seq data available were taken from only **1,022** females not 1,036 as in the case of the RNA-seq data.
-They, also, contributed with **1,164** BCGSC miRNA Profiling files/samples (1,037 samples from primary tumor, 102 samples from solid tissue normal, and 7 metastatic samples).
+The 1,022 cases contributed with **1,164** BCGSC miRNA Profiling files/samples (1,037 samples from primary tumor, 102 samples from solid tissue normal, and 7 metastatic samples).
+After removing the metastatic entries and the 4 cases not included in the RNA-seq data, we started our analysis with **1,018 cases** with **1,135 files** (1,033 primary tumor and 102 solid tissue normal samples).

 ### 3. Downloading the dataset
 On March 05, 2020, the files selected were added to the cart on GDC portal.
-The sample sheet, manifest file, clinical data, and metadata files were downloaded.
+The sample sheet, manifest file, clinical data, and metadata files were downloaded from the GDC data portal.
 After that, the counts' files were downloaded via The GDC Data Transfer Tool ([gdc-client](https://docs.gdc.cancer.gov/Data_Transfer_Tool/Users_Guide/Getting_Started/ "The GDC Data Transfer Tool")) on the same day using the following `Bash` commands.

 ```bash
 # create a working environment